deepset-ai/haystack-home/content/blog/context-engineering/index.md

 <!-- TODO: 1-2 sentences interpreting the visual: "At step 1 the context is small.
 By step N it may include the original task, every tool call, every result, every model response, and any retrieved documents - all concatenated and re-fed on every iteration." -->

 The difference from one-shot prompting is stark.
 A single prompt is small, hand-crafted, and fully under control.
 An agentic system operates in a loop - reasoning, calling tools, receiving results, and repeating, potentially dozens of times.
 Because LLMs are stateless, every iteration re-sends the entire accumulated history from scratch.
-The context isn't a fixed input, bur more of a growing log, and managing that growth is what context engineering is about.
+The context isn't a fixed input, but more of a growing log, and managing that growth is what context engineering is about.

 ### When less is more